-But while Obi may have performed excellently in governance, being a businessman somewhat limited his perception of politics to mercantilism.
-Peter rarely trusted in others’ ability to deliver.
+But while Obi may have performed well in governance, being a businessman somewhat limited his perception of politics to mercantilism.
+Peter rarely trusted others’ ability to deliver.
 During his time he sat atop a pyramid where he determined everything including those that could have been successfully executed via delegation.
 Consequently, he failed woefully in building what Nigerians refer to as ‘a structure’.
 (A group of influential loyalists capable of mobilising the electorate to deliver needed votes).
-This left him with little political followership as he left APGA and was equally responsible for candidate’s poor showing in the gubernatorial election.
+This left him with little political followership as he left APGA and was equally responsible for his candidate’s poor showing in the gubernatorial election.

 Obiano seems to have learned from this.

 Firstly, he has maintained a close relationship with former APGA Chairman and serving Senator Victor Umeh who is regarded as a sagacious politician that understands Igbo politics.

 Secondly, since his re-election, the governor has redeployed many officials of the state.
 He has also delegated political affairs to Umeh and his trusted SSA Chinedu Obidigwe while governance is substantially handled by Primus Odili his Chief Of Staff.

 And finally, a retinue of youthful special assistants has given the semblance of an even spread to his empowerment project.

 With his desk decluttered the governor was able to look at the bigger picture and quickly went to work.